assignUser/maud/index.rst

 Globbing
 --------

+..
+TODO add a special target to trace globs in the project

 All globs are executed from the root of version control.
 Changes in the set of files yielded by any of the globs described below will cause cmake to rerun.